 The injection of the earlobes is used for correction:

 - thin earlobe.

 - Deep or superficial folds of the earlobes.

 Either nanofat or hyaluronic acid can be used for earlobe injections.
 While the effect of hyaluronic acid lasts approximately six to nine months, an autologous fat injection offers the advantage that the result is permanent.

 How can you prepare for an earlobe correction?

-This question is answered on the page on the most frequently asked questions about ear correction.
+This question is answered on the page about the most frequently asked questions about ear correction.

 How can you prepare for treatment?